PascalBeyer/Simple-ETW-based-Profiler/Readme.md

    <img src='profile.png'>
 </p>

+At the top is a timeline, which lets you select the specific part of the profile you are interested in.
 The left hand side shows the amount of samples raw and in percent, as well as the profiling tree.
 The right hand side shows the lines hit for the selected function.
 There are four trees generated: